cardmeister/cardmeister.github.io/README.md

 Feel free to PEEK around, and if you want to POKE submit an [issue](https://github.com/card-ts/playingcardts/issues/new).

+A special thanks to users _Supersharp_ and _Intervalia_ for their always helpful answers on [StackOverflow](https://stackoverflow.com/questions/tagged/web-component+or+custom-element)!

 -- Danny Engelman
 -- Amsterdam 🌷🌷🌷 the Netherlands
 -- Summer 2019  👴🏽  _25 years after my first HTML page_